352d Tactical Fighter Squadron: World War II

-Fighter Replacement Training
+Fighter replacement training

 The 372d Fighter Squadron was activated in early 1943 at March Field, California as one of the three original squadrons of the 360th Fighter Group, but moved on paper to Glendale Airport the same day.
 It operated as a Lockheed P-38 Lightning Replacement Training Unit (RTU).
 RTUs were oversized units which trained aircrews prior to their deployment to combat theaters.
 In January 1944 the squadron moved away from its parent group and established a separate RTU at Santa Maria Army Air Field, California.

 However, the Army Air Forces found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
 This resulted in the 372d, along with other units at Santa Maria, being disbanded in the spring of 1944 and being replaced by the 440th AAF Base Unit (Fighter Replacement Training Unit, Twin Engine).